Politics of Niue: Executive branch

 The monarch is hereditary; his representative in relation to Niue (the Governor-General of New Zealand) is appointed by the monarch.
 The New Zealand high commissioner is appointed by, and acts solely as a diplomatic agent of, the New Zealand Government.
-The cabinet is chosen by the premier and appointed by the Speaker of the Niue Assembly and collectively responsible to Parliament.
+The cabinet is chosen by the prime minister and appointed by the Speaker of the Niue Assembly and collectively responsible to Parliament.

 Cabinet

 The Cabinet is made up of four ministers, each overseeing a different portfolio.
-Each minister, with the exception of the Premier, has another Member of the Assembly assisting him/her in the operations of their portfolio.
+Each minister, with the exception of the Prime Minister, has another Member of the Assembly assisting him/her in the operations of their portfolio.
 Each ministry also has Directory Generals serving as permanent employees of the ministries, as well as directors for each division.